ugomadagu/Alotis_Support/README.md

-# Alotis
+## Alotis

-This is some test text
+Alotis is a day planner app created with flexible schedules in mind.

+Contact us: umadlabs@gmail.com